-NCTM, Number and Operations, grades 6-8 Common Core State Standards, Expressions and Equations, grade 8 scientific notation.
+NCTM, Number and Operations, grades 6-8 Common Core State Standards, Expressions and Equations, grade 8

-Test the Waters...
-Water 3.5
+3.5 Test the Waters...
+Water

 Make the city's river water safe enough for swimming.
-At this design challenge station, virtually test water samples, and using data provided, determine whether the natural balance of the river's ecosystem has been restored to safe levels for swimming.
+At this design challenge station, virtually test water samples, and using data provided, devise a schedule to restore the natural balance of the river's ecosystem.